matijasec/qedip/blog/2025-11-21-why-80-percent-of-applications-get-rejected.md

 - Recent conference papers (NeurIPS, ICML, CVPR, etc.)
 - Existing patents in the same space

 Finding three references that together teach all the claim elements?
-That's a rejection under ß 103 (obviousness).
+That's a rejection under ¬ß 103 (obviousness).

 ### Step 4: Apply *Alice*
 If the claims survive obviousness, I'd check patent eligibility: